bludit/documentation-english/developers/plugins/index.md

 ?>
 ```

-## Get a plugin, the function returns a Plugin-Object
+## Get a plugin
+The function returns a Plugin-Object
 ```
 <?php
 	// Class name of the plugin